sashetov/pdx-psu-cs465-fullstack-final-project/README.md

 ```
 {
   "status": "error",
-  "msg": "player attempting to play in a game that is not fully initialized yet - you dont have an opponent yet",
+  "msg": "player attempting to play in a game that is not fully initialized or is over. you either dont have an opponent yet or the game is ove",
   "errorCode": 3,
   "data": null
 }